Our Collections

 The Crispin Room

 This is where our volunteers audit and photograph objects and prepare new collections.
-Check to see if the room is open – if there is something interesting going on, the notice at the bottom of the stairs will invite you to come up and look.
+Check to see if the room is open – if there is something interesting going on, the notice at the bottom of the stairs will invite you to come up and take a look.

 The Victorian Kitchen